 "If" and "while" don't mean quite the same thing, either in English or in Python (in English the difference is similar to "when" vs "while").

-The while loop repeats while (as long as) the condition is true; it doesn't only happen once if the condition is true.
+loop repeats while (as long as) the condition is true; it doesn't only happen once if the condition is true.
 As long as the condition is met, the body of the loop is executed, and then the condition is re-checked.
 For the starting value n = 8, the loop is executed three times before it stops.
-Each time the body of the loop is executed, n is halved.
+Each time the body of the loop is executed, n

-5. After the loop: n = 1, so we return True.
+: 1 is not even, so the loop ends.- After the loop: n = 1, so we return True.